reslp/correlate/README.md

 5. Now you can calculate the conditional probability: `cond <- get_conditional(matrix=corr_matrix, probs=prob)`
 6. correlate also provides the output of the obtained conditional probability distributions as Violin plots: `plot_correlation(cond, title="title")`
 (https://github.com/reslp/correlate/blob/master/correlate_example.png).
 This shows the conditional for binary characters 0 and 1 with the multistate character.
 For example the very left violin plot 0_bark could be read as: The probability of bark given that character 0 is observed.
+7. By running the built-in function `summarize_correlate(cond)` you will get basic information about the distributions including, means, variance and standard deviation.
+It will also compare distributions with pairwise wilcox tests.

 LIMITATIONS